How CDISC standards fit into the drug development process.

 Additionally, by using data standards, the history of a clinical trial can be properly recorded and traced.
 This gives a greater insight into the development of drugs and therapeutic indications.

 And if your data standards are implemented correctly, you can be confident knowing that your study complies with the FDA when the time comes for submission.

 And to round off…

 If this feels like a lot to take on yourself, but there’s ways technology can help.
 For instance, there are many tools that have been developed to help make the process more efficient and effective.

 The Formedix automation platform and metadata repository is one example of this.
 It specifically helps with phases I through to III.
 It helps you design, build, and submit your clinical studies faster.
 You can store and reuse your standardized metadata such as annotated eCRFs, datasets, and controlled terminology.
 This increases the quality of your data.
 And everything’s stored in 1 place.

 You can create your datasets upfront.
 Even before you’ve started collecting patient data!
 This means you can check your datasets will meet regulatory requirements right at the start.
 And you get a head start on mapping your ADaM datasets back to SDTM.

-Our built in API’s lets other systems integrate with Formedix such as from a SAS based environment.
+Our built-in APIs let other systems integrate with Formedix such as from a SAS based environment.
 And we use external API’s from other systems to integrate with them, such as RAVE AWS API and other leading EDC’s.